UnGuZartex/Blockr/Documentation/UseCases.md

   1b.
 The block has a top socket that is connected to the plug of a cavity
    1. The system disconnects the block from the plug of the cavity.
    2. The system identifies the last connected block in the cavity.
-   3. The system disconnects the last connected block from the socket of the cavity.
+   3. The system disconnects the last connected block from the socket of the cavity

  2. The system moves the group of blocks as one entity.